Mateen0002/House-Price-Predication-/README.md

 and the construction of an end-to-end machine learning pipeline using the scikit-learn library.

 # Table of Contents
-1 Project Overview
+1 Project Overview.
-2 Dataset Information
+2 Dataset Information.
-3 Technologies Used
+3 Technologies Used.
-4 Key Steps Implemented
+4 Key Steps Implemented.
-5 Project Workflow
+5 Project Workflow.
-6 Model Training & Evaluation
+6 Model Training & Evaluation.
-7 How to Run the Project
+7 How to Run the Project.
-8 Conclusion
+8 Conclusion.

 # Project Overview